 1. Xiaohongshu lifestyle cover

-Best for: Food / lifestyle content
+Best for: Food and lifestyle content

 Flat-lay top-down photo of a notebook, latte and croissant on a beige linen surface, soft natural window light, warm minimal aesthetic, large empty space at top for title text, Xiaohongshu cover style, --ar 3:4